Gabriele Rosenthal: Research interests

 Gabriele Rosenthal is renowned for her contribution to biographical research and generation research in the qualitative social sciences.
 She has worked on the gestalt and structure of biographical self-presentations, drawing on gestalt theoretical considerations by Aron Gurwitsch and Kurt Koffka to explain the dialectic relation of experience, memory, and narration.
 Amongst others, she helped conceptualizing biography as a concept which transgresses the dualism of subject and society (Rosenthal 1995).
 Further influences on Rosenthal’s approach include the Sociology of knowledge (especially Alfred Schütz, Karl Mannheim, Thomas Luckmann and Peter L. Berger), and the Figurational Sociology of Norbert Elias.

 In the context of the research project ‘The Holocaust in the Life of Three Generations’, she focussed on the experiences of Holocaust survivors as well as those of Nazi perpetrators and the impacts of these on subsequent generations (Rosenthal 2009b).
 Rosenthal’s work deals with migration, ethnic belonging and intergenerational transmission of experiences.
 She approaches current social problems such as the impacts of violence, war, enslavement and forced migration through transnational research, using comparative case reconstructions (on the levels of biography, family, and milieu).
 Gabriele Rosenthal has conducted research in Israel, Palestine, Florida (USA), Ukraine, Kazakhstan, Uganda, Ghana, Jordan, the Spanish enclaves (Ceuta and Melilla), and Brazil.

-Her approach to the biographical research was outlined on her book Interpretive Social Research [2005 in German] (2018), in which she presents both the data construction method of biographical narrative interviews as well as the biographical case reconstruction method for data analysis.
+Her approach to biographical research was outlined in her book Interpretive Social Research (five German editions 2005–2015; 2018), in which she presents both the data construction method of biographical narrative interviews as well as the biographical case reconstruction method for data analysis.